RAG System Overview

 - Key Takeaways (summary used for embedding generation)

-The rag-blogs/ directory contains 16 curated articles covering:
+The curated articles cover:

 - Purpose & overview of kinetic email